-The redevelopment of the community centre in North Melbourne was delayed due to the exploration of partnership opportunities with Homes Victoria.

-In June 2023, Council endorsed proceeding without Homes Victoria, on the redevelopment of the Council-owned site at 91-115 Melrose Street, and to begin community engagement in 2023-24.
+The redevelopment of the community centre in North Melbourne was delayed due to the exploration of partnership opportunities with the Victorian Government.
+In June 2023, Council endorsed proceeding with the redevelopment of the Council-owned site at 91-115 Melrose Street, and to begin community engagement in 2023-24.